syncfusion-content/typescript-docs/TypeScript/RadialMenu/getting-started.md

 ## RadialMenu item functionalities

 You can set the functionalities for each item and define click function by using **data-ej-click** attribute.
 Refer to the following code example.
-Define the click function for Radial Menu component items as follows.
+Define the click function for Radial Menu control items as follows.

 {% highlight html %}